-Over 200 million cases of malaria occurred worldwide in 2010.
+- More than 215 million cases of malaria occurred worldwide in 2016.

-malaria in 2010; the vast majority are young children in sub-Saharan Africa.
+- The World Health Organization estimates that 445,000 people died of malaria in 2016; the vast majority are young children in sub-Saharan Africa.

-About 1,500 cases are diagnosed in the U.S. each year, usually in travelers returning from endemic areas.
+- Healthcare professionals diagnose about 1,700 people with malaria in the U.S. annually, usually in travelers returning from endemic areas.

 What is malaria?